qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

    considerations described in Section 12.3 of {{I-D.ietf-quic-transport}} apply within a given sending uniflow.

+Notice that a UNUSED sending uniflow MAY send probing packets to validate a given 4-tuple.

 When the host wants to start using the sending uniflow over a validated address, the sending uniflow goes to the ACTIVE state.
 This is the state where a sending